Bacterial Capsule: Importance, Capsulated Bacteria

 Here is the single fact that makes capsule biology unforgettable: the difference between a harmless bacterium living quietly in your nose and a life-threatening invader causing meningitis can be a single gene controlling capsule production.

 This is not an exaggeration.
-Streptococcus pneumoniae and Neisseria meningitidis both colonise the human nasopharynx asymptomatically in large numbers of healthy people.
+Streptococcus pneumoniae and Neisseria meningitidis both colonize the human nasopharynx asymptomatically in large numbers of healthy people.
 The vast majority of the time, nothing happens.
-But when an encapsulated strain breaches local defences and enters the bloodstream, the capsule becomes the single factor that determines whether the host's immune system can clear the infection in hours — or whether the bacteria multiply unchecked, causing sepsis and death within a day.
+But when an encapsulated strain breaches local defenses and enters the bloodstream, the capsule becomes the single factor that determines whether the host's immune system can clear the infection in hours or whether the bacteria multiply unchecked, causing sepsis and death within a day.

 This single virulence factor is so important that three of the world's most successful vaccines were developed by directly targeting bacterial capsules: the pneumococcal vaccine (PCV13/PPSV23), the meningococcal vaccine (MenACWY/MenB), and the Haemophilus influenzae type b vaccine (Hib).
 Understanding capsule biology is understanding why these vaccines work — and why unvaccinated children remain at devastating risk from these organisms.